ANNOUNCING ATI's NEW CARDIAC SPECIALIST PROGRAM SCHEDULE

-We are currently taking applications for the academic year beginning September, 2018.
+***We are currently taking applications for the Spring 2022 Session and Fall 2022-23 Session.

-ATI admission requirements for the 8 month Cardiac Device Program are as follows:
+ATI admission requirements for the Cardiac Specialist Program are as follows:

 The number of qualified students to be accepted into the school will be determined annually by the Board of Directors.